Türkçe için Buraya Tıklayınız

 The New Coronavirus Disease, designated COVID-19 by the World Health Organization, is an infectious disease.
 A study of the samples taken from patients has led experts to conclude on 7 January that the virus causing the disease is of the Coronavirus family, as in the SARS (2002) and MERS (2012) outbreaks, and the virus was designated as the New Coronavirus 2019 (2019-nCoV)

 Compared to the mortality rates of the SARS and MERS outbreaks in the past, this disease currently has a relatively low mortality rate of 2%.
 Data suggests that the virus is more likely to cause severe illness in advanced age and in people who have an accompanying disease (such as asthma, diabetes or heart disease).
 The disease progresses relatively mildly in young and healthy adults.

 The incubation period is the period after which the symptoms and effects of the disease manifest once the virus has entered the body.
 The New Coronavirus is known to cause suddenly on setting symptoms of high fever (39 °C), coughing, and shortness of breath following an incubation period of 2 to 14 days.
 Some patients have also exhibited symptoms of sore throat and nasal congestion.
 In severe cases, lung infections, severe acute respiratory infections, and renal failure can be seen.

 How does the virus spread?

-The virus infects mainly through the inhalation of the small respiratory droplets that are generated upon the coughing and sneezing of infected individuals.
-It can also infect when hands are brought without washing into contact with the face, eyes, nose or mouth after touching surfaces polluted with droplets from infected individuals.
-Touching the eyes, nose or mouth with dirty hands increases the risk.
+The virus infects mainly through the inhalation of the small respiratory droplets that are generated by the coughing and sneezing of infected individuals.
+It can also infect when hands are brought without washing into contact with the face, eyes, nose, or mouth after touching surfaces polluted with droplets from infected individuals.
+Touching the eyes, nose, or mouth with dirty hands increases the risk.

 How can we protect ourselves from the virus?